 Fuel economy is important for commuting and keeping costs down.
 With rising fuel costs people are looking for more economical forms of transportation.

-By design, most 50cc scooters and mopeds are incredibly fuel efficient.
+By design, most 50cc scooters, mopeds, and 50cc dirt bikes for kids are incredibly fuel efficient.
 Always check the exact specs from the manufacturer for exact fuel consumption.

 Maintenance costs and parts availability are another factor to consider.
 Brands like Vespa and Honda have lower maintenance costs given their reliability.
 There also tends to be more parts available for popular moped brands.

 Weight capacity is important if you’re planning on riding with a passenger.
 Unless you’re in excess of 300 pounds this is nothing to worry about as a solo rider.

 Finally, look online for local scooter mechanics.
 This is important if you’re not able to do your own maintenance.